 Additional details concern:

-- polarization handling; in case of polarization-maintaining fibers, also the orientation of the fast or slow axis to the array
+- polarization handling; in the case of polarization-maintaining fibers, also the orientation of the fast or slow axis to the array

 - end face angle for non-perpendicularly polished fiber ends